Image: Uriel Soberanes

 The saboteur shut up a little.
 Not entirely; the shift wasn't all smooth sailing from there.
 But Alex was able to take courageous, consistent action in spite of his saboteur, because his focus had shifted to something bigger and more beautiful.

-Alex went on to work for us, by the way, as our Product Manager at Careershifters.
+Alex went on to work as a Product Manager for a small organisation.
 He worked from home, spending time with his little boy and his new daughter.
 He was able to be relaxed, and contented, and present with his kids, and did an incredible job doing something he loves.

 Three things to do when you feel the saboteur show up